ilya-chumakov/HappyMapper/README.md

 HappyMapper is a simple .NET library to map objects.

-In 2016, a lot of awesome mapping tools exist so who in his right mind will waste time to create another one?
+In 2016 a lot of awesome mapping tools exist.
+Who in his right mind will waste time to create another one?
 All because of curiousity.
 Is it possible to achieve both [EmitMapper](https://emitmapper.codeplex.com/) high speed and [AutoMapper](https://github.com/AutoMapper/AutoMapper) flexibility?
 The only goal of this project is to say "Yes".
 Look at the approximate time to map 10 <sup>8</sup> simple POCO objects:

 Mapper | Case | Time, s
 ------ | ----- | -------------